-Privacy Policy
+Privacy

-What is personal data?
+What is personal Data?

 Personal data relates to a living individual who can be identified from that data.
-Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).
+Identification can be by way of the information alone or in conjunction with any other information in the data controller’s possession, or that is likely to come into such possession.
+The processing of personal data is governed by the UK General Data Protection Regulation (2021) and The Data Protection Act 2018 (DPA), which contains equivalent regulations and protections to GDPR (‘GDPR’).

 What are your rights?

-• The right to be informed - to be provided with clear and concise information about what we do with your personal data.
+• The right to be informed - To be provided with clear and concise information about what we do with your personal data.

-• The right of access – to request a copy of your personal data.
+• The right of access – To request a copy of your personal data.

-• The right to rectification – to allow you to have inaccurate personal data rectified or incomplete personal data completed.
+• The right to rectification – To allow you to have inaccurate personal data rectified or incomplete personal data completed.

-• The right to erasure - to have your personal data erased at any time.
+• The right to erasure - To have your personal data erased at any time.
 This is also known as the ‘right to be forgotten’.

-• Rights related to automated decision-making and profiling - to protect your rights if we carry out solely automated decision-making that has legal or similarly significant effects on you.
+• Rights related to automated decision-making and profiling - To protect your rights if we carry out solely automated decision-making that has legal or similarly significant effects on you.

 • You have the right to lodge a complaint with the Information Commissioner’s Office (ICO).